astropy/astropy/docs/coordinates/index.rst

     geocoding API...

 .. note::
-    `~astropy.coordinates.SkyCoord.from_name`,
+    :func:`~astropy.coordinates.SkyCoord.from_name`,
-    `~astropy.coordinates.EarthLocation.of_site`, and
+    :func:`~astropy.coordinates.EarthLocation.of_site`, and
-    `~astropy.coordinates.EarthLocation.of_address` are for convenience, and
+    :func:`~astropy.coordinates.EarthLocation.of_address` are designed for
-    hence are by design relatively low precision.
-If you need more precise coordinates for an object you should find the appropriate reference and input the coordinates manually, or use more specialized functionality like that in the `astroquery
+    convenience, not accuracy.
+If you need accurate coordinates for an object you should find the appropriate reference and input the coordinates manually, or use more specialized functionality like that in the `astroquery
     <http://www.astropy.org/astroquery/>`_ or `astroplan
     <https://astroplan.readthedocs.io/>`_ affiliated packages.

-    Also note that these methods retrieve data from the internet to determine the celestial or Earth coordinates.
+    Also note that these methods retrieve data from the internet to determine the celestial or geographic coordinates.
 The online data may be updated, so if you need to guarantee that your scripts are reproducible in the long term, see the :doc:`remote_methods` section.